Guide for Users

 In the Activities section of the website, you’ll find 24 creative workshop ideas that support both language development and cultural exploration.

-Descriptions are in English, with downloadable versions in German, French, Arabic, Hungarian, Polish, Romanian, and Ukrainian.
 Available languages are listed on the activity overview page, and you can download each version using the buttons to the right of each activity description.

 Adaptation for Different Languages